 PROFILE: The GE Foundation, the charitable branch of General Electric, is dedicated to solving “some of the world’s most difficult problems,” and including Education, Developing Health, and Disaster Relief.

 GE conducts much of its Education funding through the Developing Futures program, which supports K-12 education in seven major urban school districts.
 Through this program, the GE Foundation has dedicated resources and corporate expertise to train administrators and teachers across those school districts and to expand access to programs that prepare students for success after high school.
 According to GE, the Developing Futures Program has invested more than $225 million and thousands of hours to support student achievement and professional development for teachers in public schools across the U.S.

-But the foundation also supports higher ed by allocating funds towards academic research, conferences, and program support.
-Under the “Developing Health Globally” initiative of its Health program, for example, GE has backed the Emory University Center for Global Safe Water (CGSW), which “works to evaluate needs for safe water and promote changes in practice through research, training and capacity-building.”
+But the foundation also supports higher education by allocating funds towards academic research, conferences, and program support.
+Under the Developing Health initiative, for example, GE has supported the Emory University Center for Global Safe Water (CGSW), which “works to evaluate needs for safe water and promote changes in practice through research, training and capacity-building.”

-Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).